 Establishing your brand

-You’re starting to see orders come into ShippingEasy, and you want to continue building your customer base.
-Adding a personalized touch like your business’s logo on your USPS shipping labels or a customized email template to send to your customers will create a connection that keeps them coming back to your store.
+Now that your business is live and taking orders, you’re ready to build your customer base.
+Adding a personalized touch like your business’s logo on USPS shipping labels or a customized email template will create a connection to keep shoppers coming back.

 Adding logos to labels